schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 * : `samtools_stats`: Output of running `samtools stats` on alignment CRAM file

 ## 4. `haplotype_calling` Workflow
-For a single sample, run the GATK `HaplotypeCaller` tool to call variants in that sample.
+For a single sample, runs the GATK `HaplotypeCaller` tool to call variants in that sample.

 ### Inputs
 * `sampleName`: The name of the selected sample, to be used in output files